Healthy homemade dog food recipe

 Mix the ingredients thoroughly to ensure even distribution.

 Allow the food to cool before serving to your dog.
 Keeps in the fridge for up to 5 days, and you can freeze the rest in individual portions.
-Instead of serving Maisey cups of food for dinner, I used Souper Cubes to feed her this super yummy meal until it’s time to make more!
+I use Souper Cubes to feed our fur babies this super yummy meal until it’s time to make more!
+I just put them in the freezer.

 Print